ImportImport bruce Wed, 05/02/2007 - 15:42

 The Import Module also supports importing ODB++ data.
 In an ODB++ dataset, the graphic data is already linked to specific layers.
 This layer linking should be checked (and corrected, if necessary) before specifying product properties.

-Once a product has been completely specified, you must save the product so that it will be available for panelization, creating a solder paste stencil or test fixture, etc.
+Once a product has been completely specified, you must save the product so that it will be available for panelization, creating a solder paste stencil or in-circuit test fixture, working with assembly data, etc.